 Face mount under glossy acrylic glass

-The silver halide print is then face-mounted under a glossy acrylic glass plate (4 or 6 mm depending on the format), via an elastic silicone layer.
+The silver halide print is then face-mounted under a glossy acrylic glass plate (4 mm), via an elastic silicone layer.
 The whole is sealed onto an alu Dibond back panel — a 3-layer aluminum/polyethylene/aluminum composite that ensures dimensional rigidity.
 The silicone layer absorbs thermal expansion, guaranteeing the absence of bubbles and cracks over time.
 This mounting technique is known as face mount or Diasec.

 Recessed aluminum subframe: invisible mounting